texty/amber-methodology/README.md

-## Search for illegal amber mining on satellite images HOWTO
+## Search for illegal amber mining on satellite images, HOWTO
 ### How we created dataset and trained a model